brandonvfx/mow/README.md

 	Translates to:
 	db_migrate(*('production',), **{'host':'test_db'})

-There is no type casting do before these values are passed to the task function so they will all me string.
+There is no type casting is done before these values are passed to the task function so they will all be strings.
 There is only one case where this is not true, for an option without a value it is assumed to be a bool flags and its value will automatically be set to **True**

 	/> mow db:migrate production --host=test_db --dry-run